I am SO EXCITED to share the first two chapters from MOTION with all of you!

 Meanwhile, I had to stop chewing.
 Each prune had a pit.
 Shit.
 There existed no graceful way to remove a pit from one’s mouth.
 I would have to spit the pit.

-Holding his gaze, which now seemed be fascinated in addition to dismayed, I spit the pits into my palm.
+Holding his gaze, which now seemed to be fascinated in addition to dismayed, I spit the pits into my palm.
 I then gave him a tight-lipped smile while I continued to chew, because that’s what I did when people stared at me.
 I wonder what Lisa does when people stare at her?

 One of his eyebrows lifted and he gave his head a subtle shake.
 “Okay.
 Right.”
 He glanced at the ceiling and then around the kitchen, as though trying to figure out where he was.
 “I’m going to have to call your parents’ assistant, Dr. Steward, right?
 And let her know you don’t have your phone.”

 Luckily, I was still chewing the prunes, which gave me a few moments to think about how to respond to this statement.
 As an aside, carrying around a bag of food and stuffing my face whenever he asked me a question was a solid plan.
-It would give me an opportunity to think.
+It would give me an opportunity to stall, to think.

 Therefore, after swallowing, I said, “Whatever, Abe.”

-This must’ve been precisely the right thing to say—and by that, I mean it was the wrong thing to say but in the right way—because his eyelids lowered to half-mast and his mouth flattened.
+This must’ve been precisely the right thing to say—and by that, I mean it was the wrong thing to say but in the right way—because his eyelids lowered again to half-mast and his mouth flattened.
 He looked perturbed, which was good.
 Perturbed was much better than suspicious or confused.
 Perturbed meant he saw me as Lisa and not as a potential imposter.
 So, in summary, woot woot!